scopecreep-zip/dollhaus.zip/governance.md

 ---

-## Conclusion: The Doll's Promise
+## Conclusion: The Doll's Promise - An Antifascist Commitment

 **We, the Dolls of the Haus, promise:**

-To protect each other, especially the most vulnerable among us.
+To protect each other, especially the most vulnerable among us — because fascism targets us first.

-To honor the Black and Latina trans women who created this culture, language, and survival strategy.
+To honor the Black and Latina trans women who created this culture, language, and survival strategy — and who practiced antifascism before it had that name.

+To remember those erased by fascism — Magnus Hirschfeld, the Institute for Sexual Research, the 20,000 books burned, the pink triangles, the trans people who died in camps.

-To celebrate hyperfemininity as radical resistance - glamour with politics, intelligence with sparkle.
+To celebrate hyperfemininity as radical resistance - glamour with politics, intelligence with sparkle — our existence is antifascist.

-To build chosen families that shelter those rejected by blood families.
+To build chosen families that shelter those rejected by blood families — creating structures fascism cannot penetrate.

-To fight for sex worker rights, trans liberation, racial justice, and economic equality.
+To fight for sex worker rights, trans liberation, racial justice, and economic equality — united struggles against fascism in all its forms.

-To reject hustle culture for joy, rest, and community care.
+To reject hustle culture for joy, rest, and community care — refusing the exploitation fascism requires.

-To govern with transparency, accountability, and love.
+To govern with transparency, accountability, and love — making authoritarianism impossible.

+To practice mutual aid, community defense, and decentralized power — building what we need outside systems that will betray us.

+To never compromise with fascists, never seek their approval, never water down our liberation for their comfort.

-To make space femme, make it safe, and make it fabulous.
+To make space femme, make it safe, and make it fabulous — and to defend it with everything we have.

+---

 **This is not a government.
 This is a haus.**

 **This is not a manifesto.
-This is a love letter.**
+This is a love letter — and a battle plan.**

 **This is not a compromise.
-This is a revolution in pink.**
+This is a revolution in pink — and it is antifascist to its core.**

 ---

+### In Memory and In Struggle

+We carry forward the work of:
+- **Magnus Hirschfeld** and those who built the first trans clinic, destroyed by fascism
+- **Crystal LaBeija and Lottie LaBeija**, who created the house system as survival and resistance
+- **Marsha P. Johnson and Sylvia Rivera**, who threw the first bricks and built the first shelters
+- **Every trans person murdered by fascism**, known and unknown, remembered and erased
+- **Every doll who survived**, who fought, who built community in the ruins
+- **Every future doll** we are building this world for

+**They tried to erase us.
+We are still here.**

+**They will try again.
+We will be ready.**

+---

 *Protect the Dolls.
-Support Trans Joy.
+Bash Back.
 Choose Your Haus.*

-💖✨
+*Never Again.
+Never Forgive.
+Never Forget.*

+💖✨🏴

 ---

-**Document Status:** Living document, subject to community amendment **Last Updated:** November 14, 2025
+**Document Status:** Living document, subject to community amendment **Last Updated:** November 15, 2025
-**Version:** 1.0 - "The Founding"
+**Version:** 2.0 - "Antifascist Foundations"
-**Authors:** The Dolls of the Haus, led by a trans woman making the White House femme again
+**Authors:** The Dolls of the Haus, led by a trans woman making the White House femme again **Dedicated to:** Those erased by the Nazi book burnings of May 6, 1933, and all trans people targeted by fascism past, present, and future